Don Beddoe: Television

 Beddoe portrayed Mr. Tolliver in the ABC comedy The Second Hundred Years, and he was in the cast of Life with Father on CBS.

 He also was seen in dozens of television programs.
 In the 1950s and 1960s, he made four appearances on Father Knows Best Have Gun – Will Travel, three on Lawman, three on Maverick, three on Laramie, three on Lassie, one on Mr. Adams and Eve, and three on Perry Mason including in the 1958 episode 'The Case of the Buried Clock'.
 He also appeared on the Western aviation series, Sky King, on The Alaskans, on the adventure series, Straightaway, and on the western series, The Tall Man.
 He appeared too on the sitcoms Pete and Gladys and The Tom Ewell Show, and on the drama series, Going My Way.
 He guest starred on the crime drama, Richard Diamond, Private Detective and appeared on The Lone Ranger in the 1950s.

 Beddoe played the outlaw Black Bart in the 1954 episode "Black Bart The PO8" of the western anthology series Death Valley Days.

 In 1965, Beddoe appeared on Gunsmoke as "Mr. Halligan" in the episode "Deputy Festus" (S10E17).
+He also appeared that year on "Wagon Train" (S8 E23) "The Katy Piper Story" as the Judge opposite Frances Reid in the title role.

 During the 1970–1971 season of ABC's Nanny and the Professor, Beddoe made four appearances, three as Mr. Thatcher.
 In 1984, he made his final television appearance as Kris in NBC's Highway to Heaven starring Michael Landon and Victor French.